-Our doctor of philosophy in nursing (PhD) program prepares clinical scholars, educators, and researchers for leadership roles in a variety of academic, healthcare, industry, and governmental settings.
+Our doctor of philosophy in nursing (PhD) program prepares clinical scholars, educators, and researchers for leadership roles in a variety of academic, industry, and healthcare settings.
 Because the knowledge and skills needed to produce excellent health-related research is not discipline specific, the PhD program does not require a prior degree in nursing.
 Indeed, we have had PhD students with academic preparation in health administration, health education, medical ethics, nursing, occupational therapy, physical therapy, public health and social work.

 All international admissions are initially the responsibility of the MU Coordinator of International Student Programs.
 The PhD Program Committee of the School of Nursing may not act upon any international application for admission until the applicant has been cleared through the office.

 Non-native English speaking applicants need documentation of English-language proficiency, demonstrated through a satisfactory Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS) score within the last two years.

 Minimum Language Requirements

 Click here to view the minimum English language proficiency test scores